David-Tam/ML-Bank-Churn/README.md

 ![alt text](images/5a.png)
 ![alt text](images/5b.png)

-Now let's see the confusion matrix:
+Now let's see the confusion matrix.
+Same as before, we only want to prevent the high false positive result.
 ![alt text](images/5c.png)
 ![alt text](images/CM_gbm.png)